mattlean/lean-js-app-starter/docs/configuration/docker.md

 ## Overview

-All non-Electron projects will offer a Docker environments that are handled by files located in the project's root directory.
+All projects except for Electron-based ones will offer a Docker environments that are handled by files located in the project's root directory.

 The development environment is configured through the `Dockerfile` which is used to assemble the image for the application container and the `docker-compose.yml` file which is used to setup Docker Compose and manage multiple containers.
 Docker Compose is always setup as long as a Docker environment is supported, even if the project only involves one container as it simplifies the commands and makes them consistent across projects.